koenigscode/introduction-to-python/docs/basic_syntax.md

 If you import this file from another file and execute the latter one, the code within the main of the imported file will not be executed.

 ## Exception Handling

 You probably already know Error or Exception Handling from other object-oriented programming languages.

-Generally, we differentiate between two types of errors: syntax errors and exceptions Syntax errors can - and must be - avoided, exceptions, on the other hand, have different origins.
+Generally, we differentiate between two types of errors: syntax errors and exceptions (altough they're still called __xxx__Error).

-For example, you might ask the user for a number - you get the user's input in the form of a string.
+**Syntax errors** must be avoided, **exceptions**, on the other hand, are often not avoidable: For example, you might ask the user for a number - you get the user's input in the form of a string.
 You then try to parse the string - however, before trying to parse a number from it you don't know whether the user entered a valid number or not.

 There's also a `finally` statement in Python which is used for clean-up actions like closing files.
 It's always executed, even when an exception occurred or you